cekpowell/csvql/README.md

     ./csvql <program name>
     ```

-  - Where `program name` is the name of the file containing the program written in the programming langauge.
+  - Where `program name` is the name of the file containing the program written in the CSVQL programming langauge.

 - The result of the program will be outputted to the terminal.